samanthaming/samanthaming.com/articles/tidbits/77-html-kbd-tag.md

 # HTML `<kbd>` Tag

 Wrap your keyboard command text with `<kbd>`.
 Great to use especially in documentations!
 It's more semantically correct & allows you to target it to apply some nice styling.
-You can also use this tag for other user input such as voice input or text entry device 🙌
+You can also use this tag for other user input such as voice input or any text entry device 🙌

 _HTML_